 The Pancake Bakery

-Yum Yum Yummmmmmm….if you love pancakes covered in any kind of topping you could imagine (ice cream, Nutella, fruit, veggies, you name it), then this is the place for you.
+Yum Yum Yummmmmmm….if you love pancakes covered in any kind of topping you could imagine (ice cream, Nutella, fruit, veggies, you name it), then The Pancake House is the place for you.
 Do note that these are thin, Dutch pancakes, (almost like crepes) and not the fluffy buttermilk American kind.
 We loved this place so much and wanted to go back the next day, but couldn’t fit it in.

-A fine dining experience that will not break the budget.
+Trattoria Caprese is a fine dining experience that will not break the budget.
 This was our favorite meal in all of Amsterdam.
 The bruschetta, ravioli, tiramisu and service were absolutely perfect!
 I left there so so full off delicious Italian food.
 We had 3 courses and a bottle of wine, with coffee and after dinner liquor for around $75USD for two.

 Cafe de Dokter